nimbletools/misstortion1/Readme.md

 * **Soft clip**: Hyperbolic soft clip distortion.
 * **Symmetry**: Make your waveform asymmetrical for more finetuned distortion.

 It's free!
-It runs on Windows DAW's, both 32 bit and 64 bit, so there's no need to bridge them by hand.
-A version for Mac will come later.
+It runs on Windows and Mac DAW's, both 32 bit and 64 bit, so there's no need to bridge them by hand.

+# Linux (LV2)

+[pdesaulniers](https://github.com/pdesaulniers) maintains a fork of Misstortion for [LV2](http://lv2plug.in/).
+You can find it here: https://github.com/pdesaulniers/misstortion

 # License